 Is “Copying” the Key to Success?

-Many say that the claim to fame for Chinese cars was the carbon-copy designs their automakers used to produce between 2003 and 2012.
-Later the Chinese went on to hire renowned European designers and started to roll out indigenous designs that are now acclaimed in key markets across the globe.
+Many say that Chinese cars’ claim to fame was the carbon-copy designs their automakers produced between 2003 and 2012.
+Later, the Chinese hired renowned European designers and started rolling out indigenous designs that are now acclaimed in key markets across the globe.

-Like Chinese automakers, the Japanese were once accused by European and American car makers of blatantly copying their designs.
-Although the history of the Japanese car industry dates back to the early 1900s, their rise to glory came by the 1960s- particularly when they produced a flurry of cars that were either imitated or heavily inspired by Western designs.
+Like Chinese automakers, European and American car makers once accused the Japanese of blatantly copying their designs.
+Although the history of the Japanese car industry dates back to the early 1900s, its rise to glory came by the 1960s—particularly when it produced a flurry of cars that were either imitated or heavily inspired by Western designs.

 Related: Naming Cars After Animals